Good Looking Records

-Good Looking Records is a jungle and drum & bass record label, formed in 1991 by producer LTJ Bukem.
-The label specializes in jazz-influenced and atmospheric, so-called Intelligent Drum & Bass.
+Good Looking Records is a jungle and drum and bass record label, founded in 1991 by producer LTJ Bukem.
+The label specializes in jazz-influenced and atmospheric intelligent drum & bass.

 Overview

-The label releases music which includes 'spacey' synthesizers driven with elements of jazz and soul, although some releases have a darker amen break style to them.
-The label became synonymous for its musical style and science fiction-influenced record covers, which were a trademark of the label.
-Following the label's mid 2000s hiatus, all 12" singles issued were housed in a plain grey card sleeve with the label's logo on the front cover.
+Following the label's mid-2000s hiatus, all 12" singles issued were housed in a plain grey card sleeve with the label's logo on the front cover.

-Some of the label's Drum & Bass releases went under the banner of Looking Good Records.
+Some of the label's drum & bass releases went under the banner of "Looking Good Records".
 These featured nearly identical sleeves, the only difference being the yellow spine of the Good Looking releases and the royal blue design of the Looking Good records.

 Artists who have released on this label include LTJ Bukem, Blame, Photek, Blu Mar Ten, Seba, Source Direct, Makoto, Q Project, and Peshay.